 About Amber

-As a white-bodied cisgender woman from a working-class family with a history of addiction, divorce, and mental illness, I explore the intersecting forces of privilege and oppression that shape how I am in the world to find generative ways to heal, knowing I can only offer what I practice.
-I am deeply inspired and humbled by somatic healing lineages, restorative justice, practices of repair, and the vulnerability I experienced through these.
+As a white-bodied cisgender woman from a working-class family with a history of addiction, divorce, and mental illness, I explore the intersecting forces of privilege, oppression, and trauma that shape how I am in the world to find generative ways to heal, knowing I can only offer what I practice.
+I am deeply inspired and humbled by somatic healing lineages, restorative justice, practices of repair, and the vulnerability I witnessed and experienced through these.

 Creative practices have also been a vital force of generativity in my life and have taken many forms, including dance, painting, sculpture, video, improv, and playing with sound.
 When working with people, I seek to cultivate and support their generative practices, whether they take walks, cook, paint, organize for justice, write poetry, install objects in galleries, play music, play with their kids, or play games.
 I support any and all ways toward liberation.